belle2/basf2/mva/doc/index-01-mva.rst

                     extraInfoName='Test',
                     identifier='DatabaseIdentifier')

-If you use the mva method in another context (like tracking), you have to write your own C++ or Python module to apply the training, because the MVA package cannot know howto extract the necessary features from the basf2 DataStore (in the above case based on Particle objects the VariableManager can be used for this task).
+If you use the mva method in another context (like tracking), you have to write your own C++ or Python module to apply the training, because the MVA package cannot know how to extract the necessary features from the basf2 DataStore (in the above case based on Particle objects the VariableManager can be used for this task).

-I recommend looking at the MVAPrototype Module code to learn howto correctly implement the usage of an mva classifier.
+It is recommended to look at the MVAPrototype Module code to learn how to correctly implement the usage of an mva classifier.
 This module can be directly be used as a template for your own classifier.
 Very roughly: